open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

+# 2021-10-15 Notes of the Technical Committee Meeting

+In attendance:  C. Wuttke, Chair; J. Trammell, Vice-Chair; N. Caidin, S. Prayaga, M. Brinas-Dobrowski, O. Coleman, N. Myers, J. Larson, J. Stine

+The meeting was called to order at 9:02 CDT (US).

+### Antitrust statement and notice of recording -- J. Stine

+### Review of the agenda, purpose of and expectations for the meeting -- C. Wuttke

+### Introductions.

+Christian Wuttke of Schwarz Gruppe introduced, instituted as Technical Committee Chair.
+John Trammell of Target Corporation introduced, instituted as Technical Committee Vice-Chair.
+Neal Caidin of the Linux Foundation introduced as the new Open Voice Network Program Manager.
+Introductions of Work Group moderators:  Shyamala Prayaga and Jim Larson, Architecture Work Group; Nick Myers, Privacy and Security Work Group, with Senior Advisor Oita Coleman; Maria Brinas-Dobrowski, VRS Work Group.

+### OVON Updates -- J. Stine

+J. Stine provided the following updates:
+- Hiring status:  as of Thursday, 14 October, CV's have been received for all three strategic Work Group positions: 2 for the Security position, 16 for the Interoperability programmer position, and 2 for the VRS Solution Architect position.
+- Hiring Process and milestones:  CV's to reviewed no later than 18 October 2021, and finalists selected; interviews, statements of work to be requested no later than 25 October.
+Regarding pricing: we will ask for Statements of Work from final candidates.
+In some cases, the expertise we desire may be more expensive than the monies budgeted.
+Our response will be determined by the expertise of the applicant; however, we may choose to limit deliverables (or phase the work into 2022) to stay within budget.
+Per a question from O. Coleman: a) we may engage either with individuals or with the entities with which a candidate is affiliated or employed; b) we will use for agreement the standard Linux Foundation consultant agreement.
+Copies of the latter can be obtained from N. Caidin or J. Stine.
+- Community Specifications licenses now in place for OVON Interoperability and VRS Work, per J. Stine.
+Four actions required:
+	* S. Nicholas of the LF to review, approve establishment of Community Specifications licenses, as now in GitHub
+	* N. Caidin, J. Stine to determine and commmunicate tequired Work Group process changes to Work Group moderators
+	* Work Group moderators to announce Community Specifications license and required processes to Work Group participants
+	* 3rd Party Contractors to work within Community Specifications license
+- Collaboration relationships, specifically with W3C Voice Interaction Community and Stanford University OVAL:  discussions ongoing.
+OVON submitted statements of support for an OVAL grant proposal to the Sloan Foundation.
+- Logo change:  per advice from LF counsel, the Open Voice Network should change its logo (the amplitude graphic was found to be at issue.)
+An interim logo is now in use; a LF graphic designer is now preparing new logo options for Steering Committee consideration.

+### Work Group Reports

+- C. Wuttke reviewed, emphasized the Adopt-Adapt-Build priority model that is to guide all Technical Committee work.
+- All Work Group milestones now up to date in OVON GitHub repository.
+- Architecture Work Group:  J. Larson reported on status of work, the "six enhancement" strategic direction.
+Identified year-end 2021 objective of a working prototype.
+- Privacy and Security Work Group:  N. Myers and O. Coleman spoke to month-by-month expectations for the 2.0 Privacy Guidelines.
+By EOM October: a topical outline.
+By EOM November: a first draft.
+By EOM December, a reviewed, revised, and ready-for-public distribution second draft.
+	* O. Coleman presented content prepared for the 20 October Steering Committee Meeting; a strategic review of the work to date, and anticipated/potential next steps.
+Discussion, recommendations.
+- Voice Registry Work Group:  M. Brinas-Dobrowski reported ongoing progress against the three 2021 deliverables, noting the completion of initial POC's.

+C. Wuttke adjourned the meeting at 9:58 a.m.
+CDT.

 # 2021-09-17 Notes of the Technical Committee Meeting

 Attendees:  J. Larson, K. Dank, J. Stine, O. Coleman,  J. Trammell, N. Myers, J. Crabb, P. Gogal, M. Brinas-Dobrowski, S. Nichols, A. Paik